 Paycheck Protection Program (PPP)

 New information was released on the Paycheck Protection Program (PPP) and banks are now getting information on how these loans will be processed.

 We encourage you to contact your local bank for details.
 In the meantime, please view the resources below:

 Information on the Stimulus Bill

-Here is a summary of what we know so far about the package…
+Here is a summary of what we know about the package…

 Banking and Financing